This post contains affiliate links. Please see our disclosure policy.

 5. Chill your scones before baking: When you mix together dough with your hands, the warmth from your skin will naturally warm the cold dough.
 Scones rise and bake more evenly when they go into the oven cold.
 After you place the scones on the baking tray and top with a final buttermilk coating and cheese, chill them in the fridge for 15 minutes before baking.

-Scones are best enjoyed within 1–2 days of baking if kept at room temperature.
-Allow them to cool completely before placing in an air tight container to preven them from getting soggy.
+Room Temp: Scones are best enjoyed within 1–2 days of baking if kept at room temperature.
+Allow them to cool completely before placing in an airtight container to prevent them from getting soggy.
 You can also wrap them in foil and keep on the counter for up to 3 days or refrigerate for 5 days.
 Reheat in the microwave for about 30 seconds if you to eat them warm.

 What cheese is best for making scones?